 - Facilitating Academic Dishonesty: Facilitating academic dishonesty is helping someone else to commit an act of academic dishonesty.
 This includes a student giving someone a paper or homework to copy (whether in whole or in part) or allowing someone else to see one’s exam paper.

-- Plagiarism: Plagiarism is committed when one uses the words or ideas of another writer without attribution, acknowledgment, or recognition.
-The words of another are represented as one’s own and without giving credit to the original source.
-Plagiarism ranges from copying someone else’s work word-for-word, to rewriting someone else’s work with only minor word changes (mosaic plagiarism), to summarizing work without acknowledging the source.
-These sources might be written, electronic (such as computer files or information found on the Internet), or in the form of audio disks, musical scores, film, or video materials.
-Any material created by another that is incorporated into a student’s paper or other work must be properly acknowledged using APA style.
+- Plagiarism: Plagiarism occurs when one uses the words or ideas of another without attribution, acknowledgment, or recognition.
+The words of another are included without giving credit to the original source.
+Plagiarism ranges from cutting and pasting, copying someone else’s work word-for-word, rewriting someone else’s work with only minor word changes (mosaic plagiarism), and summarizing work without acknowledging the source.
+These sources might be written, electronic (such as computer files or information found on the Internet or sourced from AI), or in the form of audio files, musical scores, film, or video materials.
+Any material created by another that is incorporated into a student’s paper or other work must be properly acknowledged using APA and/or Sofia Writing Style.